 - Sending technical documentation to customers

 - Escalating difficult cases to senior analysts or support technicians

 - Logging all issues and conversations in the ticketing system

 - Deploying desktop technician if issues could not be resolved over the phone

 Employers love numbers because it makes your experience feel more tangible.
 When writing your resume, if you can answer the questions, “How much?” or “How many?”, you should include that number in your resume.
 For instance:

 - How many calls would you handle in a day?

 - How many Technical Phone Support Specialists did you work with?

 The Importance of Soft Skills

-When it comes to Technical Phone Support Specialists, soft skills are just as important as technical skills.
+When it comes to Technical Support Specialists, weather it may be in IT, tech or elsewhere, soft skills are just as important as technical skills.
 You often have to deal with upset or frustrated customers and need to make sure that they have a pleasant experience, no matter what the situation is.
 To show employers that you have the soft skills they are looking for, try to incorporate these into your profile, key skills, and cover letter sections: